-Decentered theory and pragmatist sociology illustrate interpretive approaches that digitalization research can turn to for analyzing digital governance rationalities.
-Representative for interpretive approaches in general, both argue that there is an inherent - albeit contingent and changeable - logic that compounds (a) frames of perceiving the world, (b) the evaluation of opportunities, risks, and challenges, and (c) the design of practices and political institutions.
+Decentered theory and pragmatic sociology illustrate interpretive approaches that digitalization research can turn to for analyzing digital governance rationalities.
+Like many interpretive approaches, both argue that there is an inherent - albeit contingent and changeable - logic that compounds (a) frames of perceiving the world, (b) the evaluation of opportunities, risks, and challenges in this world, and (c) the design of practices and political institutions.
 Bourdieu (2008, p.
 54) once called these logics "schemes of perception, thought and action".
-For tracing these schemes, interpretive approaches such as the above often concentrate on the metaphors and narratives in use and pay attention to the concrete practices and proposals mentioned in these narratives.
-After tracing a scheme that connects epistemological premises, social imaginary, and courses of action, interpretative approaches go on by historicizing and comparing these "paradigms".
+For tracing these schemes, critical conceptual approaches such as the above concentrate on the metaphors and narratives in use, analyze the linked notions of subjectivity, society, and politics, and finally pay attention to the concrete proposals and practices inferred from them.
+After tracing a scheme that connects epistemological premises, social imaginary, and courses of action, critical conceptual analysis goes on by historicizing and comparing these rationalities.

-This rather extensive endeavor requires competencies in systematic political theory, intellectual history, and sociology of knowledge, but it promises a rich assessment of governance and democracy in the network society.
+This rather extensive endeavor requires competencies in systematic political theory, intellectual history, and the sociology of knowledge, but it promises a rich assessment of governance and democracy in the network society.
 Firstly, the synchronic dimension of analyzing governance rationalities can result in a systematic overview of competing visions of governance (or democracy), reconstructing the inherent links of otherwise seemingly unrelated statements and institutional proposals.
 Preparing this overview, researchers can also account for the dominance of a particular rationality in the analyzed discourses or situations.
 This, in turn, helps to assess the chances of a governance tradition and its proponents for shaping future institutions and practices.

-Linking the synchronic analysis to a historical perspective then adds another layer as it unlocks the historical experiences we have with many of these rationalities.
-Engaging with these often well-studied experiences, researchers can scrutinize the potential pitfalls and blind spots of the aspiring proposals in digital governance.
-For example, they could ask if the proposed rationalities did actually achieve their proclaimed goals in the past (or in other fields); or they might investigate if they had un-intended consequences, such as rising inequality, bureaucratization, or social polarization.
-The comparative and historical reflection thus bolsters evaluations of political proposals and social practices.
+Linking the synchronic analysis to a historical perspective then adds a layer that unlocks the rich historical experience we have with many of these rationalities.
+Drawing on these experiences allows researchers to scrutinize the potential pitfalls and blind spots of the aspiring proposals in digital governance.
+For example, they could ask if the proposed rationalities did actually achieve their proclaimed goals in the past (or in other fields); or they might investigate if they had unintended consequences, such as increasing inequality, bureaucratization, or social polarization.
+Comparative and historical reflection thus bolsters our evaluations of political proposals and social practices.

-Finally, the approach also allows for innovation, because having a tableau of the current rationalities draws attention to potential rationalities from the past or other social fields that are missing in current debates.
+Finally, next to the benefits of systematic and historical analysis, the approach also allows for innovation.
+Having a tableau of the current rationalities draws attention to potential rationalities from the past or other social fields that are missing in current debates.
 The "archive" of the history of ideas (Münkler 2003, p.
 103) provides resources and opportunities to sketch out alternative approaches to occurring problems, for instance by linking a common-good-approach to digitalization to republican arguments.
-Both bolstering our evaluations and offering alternatives may also directly contribute to policy debates beyond academic research.
+Both bolstering our evaluations and offering alternatives can directly contribute to policy debates beyond academic research.

 Yet, especially due to the demand for scientific expertise in an expanding policy field such as digitalization, researchers must account for the narratives they tell.
-Interpretative approaches, including those above, stress that the result of social research is also a narrative account of reality that is not essentially different from the perspectives of other social actors (Rosa 2004; Bevir 2013, pp. 12-13; Boltanski and Thévenot 2006, pp. 10-11).
+Interpretative approaches, including critical conceptual analysis, stress that the result of social research is also a narrative account of reality that is not essentially different from the perspectives of other social actors (Rosa 2004; Bevir 2013, pp. 12-13; Boltanski and Thévenot 2006, pp. 10-11).
 Researchers build social imaginaries by using metaphorical concepts, such as networks or social contracts, and linking them in plots to explain their observations.
-This even happens in rather tiny sequences, for instance when explaining that "artificial intelligence" is able "learn itself" from "data" (Rehak 2021; for further examples Wyatt 2021).
-But as digitalization research relates technology to social processes, it also carries specific perspectives on the fabric of the social world in general, its transformation over time, and the suitable forms of subjectivity, politics, and power.
+This even happens in rather tiny sequences, for instance when explaining that "artificial intelligence" is able to "learn itself" from "data" (Rehak 2021; for further examples Wyatt 2021).
+As digitalization research relates technology to social processes, it also carries specific ideas about the general fabric of the social world, its transformation over time, and the suitable forms of subjectivity, politics, and power.